 Carrie’s Master Mix

 Carrie (a.k.a.
 GingerLemonGirl) created this Bisquick-like mix that really helped ease me into gluten-free cooking.
-Of course, I can’t seem to make a recipe without tweaking something, even a convenience mix.
-You’ll find the original below with my changes in parenthesis.
-Makes about 9 cups.
+Of course, I can’t seem to make a recipe without tweaking something – even a convenience mix.
+You can find the original here or my tweaked version below.

 Mix all the ingredients in a large bowl.
-Blend in shortening (butter, butter, butter …) just like you would for a pie crust – until the pieces are tiny and fully incorporated.
-I store mine in a glass jar, but anything would work as long as it’s kept in a cool, dry location.
-I’ve used this in any recipe that calls for Bisquick.
+Blend in butter, just like you would for a pie crust - until the pieces are tiny and fully incorporated.